This beginner’s guide is for newbies with zero experience with Stable Diffusion or other AI image generators.

 Most online generators allow you to change a limited set of parameters.
 Below are some important ones:

 - Image size: The size of the output image.
 The standard size is 512×512 pixels.
-Changing it to portrait or landscape size can have big impact on the image.
+Changing it to portrait or landscape size can have a big impact on the image.
 For example, use portrait size to generate a full-body image.

 - CFG scale: Typical value is 7.
 Increase if you want the image to follow the prompt more.